strang1ato/sqlite-queue/README.md

 Each process/thread that wants to send query has to connect via [UNIX domain socket](https://man7.org/linux/man-pages/man7/unix.7.html) with `SOCK_SEQPACKET` type to: `/tmp/sqlite-queue.socket`.

-In order to send query process/thread has to write to socket two messages:
+In order to send query process/thread has to write to socket two text messages:
 - amount of bytes(characters) in query
 - and a text query

-In order to close socket connection write to socket these two messages:
+In order to close socket connection write to socket these two text messages (without quotation marks):
 - "4e"
 - "exit"